Establecimiento Las Marías: History

-Argentine Market
+Argentine market

 Argentina has adopted the quintessential local Native American beverage, and means of drinking it, and made it the national beverage of choice.
-After tap water, Yerba Mate (mate) is the most widely consumed beverage in Argentina.
+After tap water, mate is the most widely consumed beverage in Argentina.

 Mate was discovered by the Guaraní aborigines and industrialized by the Jesuits in the 16th and 17th centuries.

 In Argentina, there are more than 200 brands in the market, many very local.
 There are approximately 10 companies with some national presence, accounting for 80% of the market.
 The market leader is Las Marias, with slightly more than 30% of the Argentine mate market.
 Taragüi is the leading brand of Las Marías.